velosofist/velosofize/en/rulebooks.md

 # Laws and rulebooks

-This section is only available in full in the Bulgarian version for now.
-[Click here](Readme.md#закони-и-правилници).
+This section is available in full in the Bulgarian version.
+[Click here](/velosofize/bg/rulebooks.html).

 [Railway transportation of bicycles](https://www.bdz.bg/en/a/transportation-of-bicycles)